dummics/vrchat-unityprojectsetup/README.md

 The wizard offers the following options:

 1. Setup project (choose UnityPackage or existing project folder).
+     - If the target project folder already exists (UnityPackage flow), you'll get extra choices:
+         - Delete existing and recreate from the UnityPackage
+         - Use existing: setup VPM only
+         - Use existing: setup VPM + import extra UnityPackages (from `UnityPackagesFolder`)
 2. Manage VPM packages (type-to-filter picker + selectable versions when available).
 3. Advanced settings (naming rules + remembered project names).
 4. Reset the configuration.